 The world is changing at a rapid pace and it is hard for educators to even imagine what kind of skills and competences their learners will need 10, 20, 30 or even 50 years from now.
 What is clear, however, is that traditional academic subjects alone will not be enough.
-Many curricular across the globe already include some form of life skills education.
+Many curricula across the globe already include some form of life skills education.
 It has increasingly become the norm that many educators are expected to integrate the teaching of these skills into their subject teaching.
 Yet, the support and training educators receive varies widely.
-This is where we hope our series of webinars and our Expert Panel Paper can help ELT teachers in particular to reflect on and find ways to teach global skills alongside their language aims in sustainable ways.
+This is where we hope our Position Paper can help ELT teachers, in particular, to reflect on and find ways to teach global skills alongside their language aims in sustainable ways.

 After having examined many diverse frameworks for global skills, we have distilled them into five clusters.
 These are:

 How an ELT teacher approaches the teaching of these skills will depend on their own interests, competences, resources, and local curricular constraints.
 There is no one single way to approach this.
 We have proposed a range of teaching approaches stretching from single activities to extended projects.
 Each teacher will select ideas as suits them and their learners.
 Here are a few ideas to consider and if you would like to know more, please download our free Global Skills Position Paper.

 1. Compare different media sources:

 In the era of ‘fake news’, critical thinking skills are more important than ever!
 You can help older learners develop these skills as part of a longer activity, by asking them to analyse different news articles.

 Choose a current topic in the news to discuss with your learners.
 Give them a newspaper article or a news bulletin on the topic and ask them to share their response with a partner.
 Then, with the class, examine the same story in different media sources.
 Ask them to consider the author, the intended audience, the emotions involved, and the strategies that are used to engage the reader.